Introduction

 Please note that we recommend that you use the following guidelines when you name nameservers:

-- We strongly recommend that you use a domain that reflects your company’s main homepage URL.
+- We strongly recommend using a domain that reflects your company's main homepage URL.

-For a comprehensive list of details or other concerns regarding this, you may refer to our documentation.
+You may refer to our documentation for a comprehensive list of details or other concerns regarding this.